VEB Leuchtenbau Red Mushroom Desk Lamp

 Electricity: 2 bulbs E27, 2 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: Lutz Rudolf (1936 – 2011) – attributed.

 Other versions: This VEB Leuchtenbau red mushroom desk lamp was made in several colours.

-Often attributed to Louis Kalff/Philips but it is not.
+Often attributed to Louis Kalff and Philips but it is not, of course.